Moving Your Cat to a New Home

 When you bring your cat to their new home for the first time, whether they're strictly an indoor cat or you plan to let them outside in their new neighbourhood eventually there are several things you can do to help them adjust to their new surroundings.

-- Try putting some butter on your cat's paws (cream cheese works great too) before you leave them alone in their quiet room.
+- Use Butter or Cream Cheese: Try putting some butter on your cat's paws (cream cheese works great too) before you leave them alone in their quiet room.
 Placing some butter on their paws (make sure you get some between their toes, if you can) will kick start their instinct to clean themselves.
 Settling down and giving themselves a little bath will help them self soothe, particularly after the anxiety of the car ride to their new home.

-- Try and adhere to your cats regular feeding schedule as much as possible.
+- Stay on Schedule: Try and adhere to your cat's regular feeding schedule as much as possible.
 It's important to try and retain some sense of normalcy for your cat.
 Feeding them as soon as they get to their new home will help them understand that this is where they need to be to get food.

 I.D Tags Are Important